A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

-We have two requirements: \begin{enumerate}[(i)] \item We want to minimize the slack time $S{T_i}$ as much as possible to allow just-in-time packet transmission. \item We would like to have $S{T_i} \ge 0$, so that we can prevent ${P_i}$ from missing its desired transmission time at the MAC layer $U_i^{MAC}$. \end{enumerate} In short, we would like $S{T_i} \ge 0$, but not too much larger than $0$.
+In \eqref{eqn:20}, $ST_i$ is exactly the extra client’s waiting time $W_c$ that the JIT principle A aims to reduce, as discussed in Section \ref{sec:motivation}.
+Thus, we have two requirements: \begin{enumerate}[(i)] \item We want to minimize the slack time $S{T_i}$ as much as possible to allow just-in-time packet transmission. \item We would like to have $S{T_i} \ge 0$, so that we can prevent ${P_i}$ from missing its desired transmission time at the MAC layer $U_i^{MAC}$. \end{enumerate}